-2. Materials and methods
+2 Materials and methods

-2.1 Measurement Sites
+2.1 Measurement sites

-The Eastern Mediterranean and Middle East region has been recognized as a global climate change hotspot, which serves as a convergence zone for air masses originating from three distinct continents (Europe, Asia, and North Africa), including marine, anthropogenic, and desert dust sources.
+The eastern Mediterranean and Middle East region has been recognised as a global climate change hotspot, which serves as a convergence zone for air masses originating from three distinct regions (Europe, Asia, and North Africa), including marine, anthropogenic, and desert dust sources.
 AMX and TRO are sites of the Cyprus Atmospheric Observatory (CAO) network, operated by the Climate and Atmosphere Research Center (CARE-C) of the Cyprus Institute.
 The AMX site (35.038692° N, 33.057850° E) is located at 532 m a.m.s.l. between two villages, Agia Marina Xyliatou and Xyliatos, at the foothills of the Troodos mountain range in the central Republic of Cyprus.
-The AMX site is located about 1.5 km South of Agia Marina Xyliatou and about 2.2 km Northeast of Xyliatos.
-The AMX site hosts instruments affiliated with several research infrastructures such as the cooperative program for monitoring and evaluation of the long-range transmission of air pollutants in Europe (referred to as the European Monitoring and Evaluation Programme, EMEP), the air quality network of Cyprus operated by the Department of Labour Inspection (DLI), regional Global Atmospheric Watch (GAW) program of the World Meteorological Organization (WMO), the Aerosols, Clouds and Trace Gases Research Infrastructure (ACTRIS) aerosol in situ network, e-Profile (part of EUMETNET), and NASA's AERosol RObotic NETwork (AERONET).
-Anthropogenic emissions in the vicinity of the AMX site are minimal and the major cities are located at about 35 km (Nicosia) to the Northeast and about 50 km (Larnaca) to the Southeast.
+The AMX site is located about 1.5 km south of Agia Marina Xyliatou and about 2.2 km northeast of Xyliatos.
+The AMX site hosts instruments affiliated with several research infrastructures such as the cooperative programme for monitoring and evaluation of the long-range transmission of air pollutants in Europe (referred to as the European Monitoring and Evaluation Programme, EMEP); the air quality network of Cyprus operated by the Department of Labour Inspection (DLI); the regional Global Atmospheric Watch (GAW) programme of the World Meteorological Organization (WMO); the Aerosols, Clouds and Trace Gases Research Infrastructure (ACTRIS) aerosol in situ network, e-Profile (part of EUMETNET); and NASA's AERosol RObotic NETwork (AERONET).
+Anthropogenic emissions in the vicinity of the AMX site are minimal, and major cities are located at about 35 km (Nicosia) to the northeast and about 50 km (Larnaca) to the southeast.

-The TRO site (34.9430333° N, 32.8654729 E) is located at 1819 m a.m.s.l., close to Mount Olympus (the highest peak of Cyprus, 1952 m a.m.s.l.) and experiences free tropospheric conditions, primarily during winter.
-TRO site may also experience light to moderate snowfall during winter, usually in January and February, and it is in cloud sporadically.
-The site is considered a background higher-altitude mountain location as it has little or no influence from local anthropogenic activities, except occasional camping or campfire activities in the vicinity and the staging post for helicopter operations.
-Small villages such as Prodromos, Palaiomylos, and Agios Dimitrios are located to the West of the TRO site, while the Troodos village is located to the Southeast within a 5 km distance.
-It is located centrally with respect to the major cities: Limassol, about 36 km to the South, Paphos, 42 km to the Southwest, Nicosia, 50 km to the Northeast, and Larnaca, 70 km to the Southeast.
-Figure 1 shows the surface elevation map of Cyprus depicting the locations of AMX and TRO sites and pictures of the AMX and TRO site premises.
+The TRO site (34.9430333°N, 32.8654729°E) is located at 1819 m a.m.s.l., close to Mount Olympus (the highest peak of Cyprus, 1952 m a.m.s.l.), and experiences freetropospheric conditions, primarily during winter.
+The TRO site may also experience light to moderate snowfall during winter, usually in January and February, and it is in cloud sporadically.
+The site is considered a background higheraltitude mountain location as it has little or no influence from local anthropogenic activities, except occasional camping or campfire activities in the vicinity and the staging post for helicopter operations.
+Small villages such as Prodromos, Palaiomylos, and Agios Dimitrios are located to the west of the TRO site, while the village of Troodos is located to the southeast within a 5 km distance.
+It is located centrally with respect to the major cities: Limassol, about 36 km to the south; Paphos, 42 km to the southwest; Nicosia, 50 km to the northeast; and Larnaca, 70 km to the southeast.
+Figure 1 shows the surface elevation map of Cyprus, depicting the locations of AMX and TRO sites, and pictures of the AMX and TRO site premises.

 Figure 1. (a) Surface elevation map of Cyprus, including the location of AMX and TRO observational sites and the major cities.
-Elevation data is obtained from the U.S. Geological Survey global digital elevation model (DEM) with a horizontal grid spacing of 30 arc seconds (approximately 1 km (GTOPO30). (b) and (c) show AMX and TRO site premises pictures, respectively.
+Elevation data are obtained from the U.S. Geological Survey global digital elevation model (DEM) with a horizontal grid spacing of 30 arcsec (approximately 1 km (GTOPO30).
+Panels (b) and (c) show AMX and TRO site premises pictures, respectively.